Omiadze/admin-panel-project/README.md

 ## Overview

 This project is a fully responsive Admin Panel that implements basic CRUD functionalities and data visualization.
-The application includes user authentication, management, search functionality, pagination, theme switching, language translation, and a clean UI built with React, TypeScript, Tailwind CSS, and Shadcn UI. 🚀😊
+The application includes user authentication, management, search functionality, pagination, theme switching, language translation, and a clean UI built with React, TypeScript, Tailwind CSS, and Shadcn UI. 😊

+- Note: Since the API used in this project is public and doesn't update dynamically, the visual list of users won't reflect changes after adding, updating, or deleting a user.
+However, all CRUD operations are simulated using React Query and React Mutation, handling requests.🚀

 ## Technologies Used